Generalised Killing Spinors on Three-Dimensional Lie Groups: Three-dimensional Lie groups

 is (positively oriented and) $B_P$-orthonormal.
 Note that this covers all possible inner products on $\mathfrak{g}$.
 Then, we compute the endomorphism $A$ of $\mathfrak{g}$ such that, for every $X \in \mathfrak{g}$,

 This endomorphism exists by the proof of Lemma \ref{lemma:allornothing}, and it is obtained after a computation analogous to the one done in detail in Section \ref{sec:heisenberg}.
-The explicit results are collected in Appendix \ref{appendix}.
+We give a general expression later, in equation \eqref{eq:explicit_A}.
+The explicit results in terms of $P$ are collected in Appendix \ref{appendix}.

 Finally, by Lemma \ref{lemma:allornothing}, there are only two cases: if $A$ is symmetric, then all invariant spinors are generalised Killing with endomorphism $A$; if not, the only invariant generalised Killing spinor is $0$.
 In Table \ref{table:symmetric}, we show the value of $A-A^T$ in each case --see also Remark \ref{rem:symmetry}.